unyime1/python-intermediate/README.md

 # KodeCamp Python Intermediate repo

-This repo contains the codebase for lecture 2 of the python intermediate class.
+This repo contains the codebase of the Kodecamp python intermediate class.

 To get started:
 1. Clone the repo.